-Not that you would ever visit a red light district during one of your many globetrots, but as a matter of sociological research, it’s still important to be well-informed.
-When it comes to society's seedy underbellies, local laws and customs vary by country, and you, errr, you can never be too safe.
+Not that you would ever visit a red light district during one of your many globetrots, but it’s still important to be well-informed.
+When it comes to society's seedy underbellies, local laws and customs vary by country, and you, errr, can never be too safe.
 In addition to wearing condoms (definitely do that), there's other stuff...
 Here's a comprehensive guide to the world's best erotic playgrounds.

 What it’ll cost: Prices for host clubs run from about $30-$140 for two hours, depending on the quality of the joint.
 A pink salon will set you back about $20, while escort services -- where the ladies come to your room -- start around $250 an hour.